valerieniloinsigh31/footnote-app/README.md

 Three idea summaries per page, then pagination comes into force.
 This is so the user does not become overwhelmed.
 It is an app designed to be used on a small, mobile device so visually, summary cards for three ideas seems most appropriate, to avoid unnecessary scrolling.
-Once the idea card is clicked into, there will be one idea per page and up to ten footnotes. (has ten footnotes limit been enforced?)
  A bootstrap collapsible element has been applied to the foonotes so the ability to writer a footnote pops up immediately without having to scroll down the page

 ## Navigation bar.
 Summary page with summary cards for different ideas (revealing amount of likes/footnotes on an idea).
 Login/Logoff function.
 Register function.
 Medley tab, this is a decorative tab, to provide quick inspiration-quotes from famous writers and a button which generates random footnotes from the database once clicked